kubiakszymonp/node-threads/README.md

 # Usage

-Currently library can be tested on the example programs, that are
+Currently library can be tested on the example program, that sorts a large array of integers using bucket sort algorithm.

 Install dependencies:
 ```